chanzhennan/cuda_gemm_benchmark/README.md

 ## TODO
-* (MatrixMulCUDA7) fix bug,  segment fault occur
+* Address the bug causing a segment fault in MatrixMulCUDA7.
-* refactor, add baseGemm class
+* Refactor and introduce a baseGemm class.
-* fix bug, TFlops miscalc
+* Correct the TFlops miscalculation.
-* fix bug, cuda0 - cuda 6 can not deal with m != n != k
+* Fix the issue where CUDA implementations 0 to 6 cannot handle cases where m ≠ n ≠ k.